KyryloKuzyk/AR-Foundation-Remote-support/.github/ISSUE_TEMPLATE/bug_report.md

 6. Your AR device model and its OS version.
 Please make sure your AR device supports ARKit/ARCore and supports a feature you would like to test in the Editor.

 **Errors, warnings, and stack traces**
 Add errors or warnings stack traces from the Unity Editor and from the AR Companion if any.
+Please send errors and warnings as text, not as screenshots (you can select all console out by pressing ctrl/cmd+a, then copy it by pressing ctrl/cmd+c).
 If the Editor is crashing, you can find Unity Editor logs [here](https://docs.unity3d.com/Manual/LogFiles.html).